j50n/deno-proc/site/src/data-transforms/performance.md

 Comprehensive benchmarks, optimization strategies, and format selection guidance for data transforms.

+> ⚠️ **Experimental (v0.24.0+)**: Data transforms are under active development.
+Performance numbers reflect current implementation but may change.
+API stability is not guaranteed as we improve correctness and streaming performance.

 ## Performance Overview

 All performance data is based on comprehensive benchmarks across multiple dataset sizes and configurations.
 Tests include realistic data with special characters (café, naïve, 🚀, 東京, москва) to ensure real-world applicability.